 Get free weekly activities sent to your inbox.
 Sign up now.

-Want to see more?
-Watch this video of the paper making process from start to finish with tips on learning into the process of art-making (and not just the final product) with kids!
+Follow the steps below to transform old artwork into new, recycled paper.
+You can also watch this video of the paper making process from start to finish with tips on learning into the process of art-making (and not just the final product) with kids!

 By doing the making outside, we can not only enjoy the mess, but also incorporate plant materials, turning paper-making into its own art form.
 Both comfort with messy processes and experience with dappling in a wide variety of materials help kids become more creative people.